What you need to know

-Employment of conservation scientists and foresters is projected to grow 3 percent from 2018 to 2028, slower than the average for all occupations.
+Employment of conservation scientists and foresters is projected to grow 5 percent from 2019 to 2029, faster than the average for all occupations.

-The continued need for wildfire prevention and suppression services, as well as consumer desire for wood pellets, will help drive demand for conservation scientists and foresters.
+The continued need for wildfire prevention and suppression services will help drive demand for conservation scientists and foresters.

 Conservation scientists and foresters typically need a bachelor’s degree in forestry or a related field, such as agricultural science, rangeland management, or environmental science.